 CFS announces food safety report for August

-The Centre for Food Safety (CFS) of the Food and Environmental Hygiene Department today (September 28) released the findings of its food safety report for last month.
-The results of about 15,500 food samples tested were satisfactory except for nine samples which were announced earlier.
+The Centre for Food Safety (CFS) of the Food and Environmental Hygiene Department today (September 30) released the findings of its food safety report for last month.
+The results of about 5,700 food samples tested were satisfactory except for five samples that were announced earlier.
 The overall satisfactory rate was 99.9 per cent.

-A CFS spokesman said about 1,700 food samples were collected for microbiological tests, some 4,600 samples were taken for chemical tests and the remaining 9,200 (including about 8,700 taken from food imported from Japan) were collected to test radiation levels.
+A CFS spokesman said about 1,400 food samples were collected for microbiological tests, and about 4,300 samples were taken for chemical and radiation level tests.

-The samples comprised about 4,500 samples of vegetables and fruit and their products; 700 samples of meat and poultry and their products; 1,800 samples of aquatic and related products; 900 samples of milk, milk products and frozen confections; 1,000 samples of cereals, grains and their products; and 6,600 samples of other food commodities (including beverages, bakery products and snacks).
+The samples comprised about 2,400 samples of vegetables and fruit and their products; about 300 samples of cereals, grains and their products; about 600 samples of meat and poultry and their products; about 700 samples of milk, milk products and frozen confections; about 700 samples of aquatic and related products; and about 1,000 samples of other food commodities (including beverages, bakery products and snacks).

 The spokesman reminded the food trade to ensure that food for sale is fit for human consumption and meets legal requirements.
 Consumers should patronise reliable shops when buying food and maintain a balanced diet to minimise food risks.